Advantages and Disadvantages of Integrated Pest Management

 Implementing an IPM program can require significant time and resources at the beginning when learning about the method and implementing it.
 This includes the development of an individual plan, the identification of pests and their biology, the selection of control methods, and the monitoring and evaluation of the program.

-This can be a challenge for individuals or organizations with limited time or resources, which is often case of smaller farmers.
+This can be a challenge for individuals or organizations with limited time or resources, which is often the case of smaller farmers.

-#3 Close monitoring is requested
+#4 Close monitoring is requested

 Application of IPM takes time and has to be closely monitored, as the practice of IPM has many different methods integrated in order to provide the most effective pest control methods.
 Different pests have different control methods, and it is necessary to monitor which methods are the best for specific pests.